What happens when a Tier 1 military watch manufacturer and a world class survival expert combine forces?

 Even before handling, the watch looks like a serious piece of outdoor equipment.
 A pouch in the side of the box also contains booklets on survival and Bear’s philosophy on life which all adds to the overall adventurous feel of the package.
 The quartz watch weighs 89g which is not particularly heavy for a 45mm chronograph.
 Luminox have manufactured the body from their propriety material CARBONOX which consists of compressed carbon powder.
 It is 6 times lighter than steel and 3 times lighter than titanium; non-metallic, anti-allergenic and anti-magnetic with strong chemical resistance.
 It does not get hot in warm temperatures or cold in extreme cold climates.
 It is the perfect material for a survival watch.

 The two-piece 24mm strap is unique and worthy of scrutiny.
-Each half is formed by the joining of two distinct materials, a NATO-style fabric zone which connects at the buckle ends and a tightly wound paracord section which connects at the spring bar end.
-The NATO area feels like any high-quality G10 strap but the addition of the paracord element makes for a soft and flexible area on the side of the wrist.
+Each half is formed by the joining of two distinct materials, a military-style fabric zone which connects at the buckle ends and a tightly wound paracord section which connects at the spring bar end.
+The nylon area feels like any high-quality G10 strap but the addition of the paracord element makes for a soft and flexible area on the side of the wrist.
 If you are not familiar with paracord it is a type of rope, specifically kernmantle rope, which consists of an inner core protected by a woven outer cover.
 It has exceptional strength-to-weight ratio and durability.
 First created during WW2 for military parachutes, it has today evolved into a material extensively used in camping, hiking and survival work.

 Paracord has hundreds of uses and is a great resource.
 Luminox informed us that its inclusion was at the instance of Bear himself, however, in the interest of public service we offer a word of warning.
 Before you are tempted to unravel it, make sure you know how to tie it back together.
 The Luminox 3780 strap comes with 0.8m of paracord professionally tied which has a weight-bearing limit of 250kg.